J-Cos/EMCM-Machine/README.md

 # EMCM-Machine
-A page detailign SOPs for the EMCM machine.
+A page detailing SOPs for the EMCM machine.